-The impressive “menir” ("long stone" (Breton men = stone) + hir = long) or monoliths of Anogi, constitute impressive isolated boulders of Upper Cretaceous (100.5-66.0My) limestones of the Ionian zone.
-They are scattered in the wider area of Anogi, which is the most mountainous village of Ithaca, built at an altitude of 550 meters, on the highest mountain of the island, Niritos.
-The “menir” of Anogi are one of the most important attractions of the island.
+The impressive monoliths also called “menhir” (in the Brettonic language, men = stone + hir = long) of Anogi constitute impressive isolated boulders of Upper Cretaceous (100.5-66.0My) limestones of the Ionian zone.
+They are scattered around the wider area of Anogi, the most mountainous village of Ithaca built at 550 meters of altitude on Mt Niritos, which is the highest mountain of the island.
+The “menhir” of Anogi are one of the most important attractions of the island.
 They have been incorrectly considered as prehistoric megalithic monuments; however their origin is purely geological and not anthropogenic (from rock or stone carving).
 Their striking shape, however, attracted the interest of the locals who have given names to the boulders based on their shape.
 Thus, the largest and most impressive boulder has been named "Araklis" (alliteration of "Hercules") (Figure 1) dedicated to the ancient hero.
-It has a spindle shape, and is located 600m east of the village standing at a height of 9m, while a total of about twelve smaller monoliths of various shapes and sizes have been found in the area (Cobra, Dolphins, Tulip, Odysseus' Handful, Seihis, Hippocampus Turtles, the Svoura, and the Mushrooms).
+It has a spindle shape, and is located 600m east of the village standing at a height of 9m, while a total of about twelve smaller monoliths of various shapes and sizes have been found in the area (Cobra, Dolphins, Tulip, Odysseus' palm of the hand, Sheikh, Hippocampus, Turtles, Whirligig and Mushrooms).

 Relatively little is known on the biodiversity of the area.
-Regarding the fauna, several lizard species commonly occur in this area, such as the Balkan Green Lizard (Lacerta trilineata), one of the largest legged lizards of Europe with a total length that can reach or exceed 50 cm, the Ionian Wall Lizard (Podarcis ionicus), a Balkan endemic species, and the Kotschy’s Bent-toed Gecko Mediodactylus kotschyi.
-Moreover, two horseshoe bat species have been recorded here, i.e. the Greater and the Lesser Horseshoe bats ( Rhinolophus ferrumequinum and Rh. hipposideros, respectively).
+Fauna includes several lizard species which commonly occur in this area; the Balkan Green Lizard (Lacerta trilineata), which is one of the largest legged lizards in Europe with a total length that can reach or exceed 50 cm, the Ionian Wall Lizard (Podarcis ionicus) endemic species to a Balkans and the Kotschy’s Bent-toed Gecko (Mediodactylus kotschyi).
+Moreover, two horseshoe bat species have been recorded here, i.e. the Greater and the Lesser Horseshoe bats Rhinolophus ferrumequinum and Rh. hipposideros, respectively.